acamaragl/react-coverflow/README.md

 ```

 ## Release History
+* 2022-04-22
+  - Removed dependencies and avoid errors when nodeRef.current is null
 * 2019-04-13
   - Removed button navigation for arrow navigation.
 Using arrow navigation now disables the image-click navigation that had previously existed.
 * 2018-03-04